alesveselka/Q/docs/data.md

     * CSI Data

 ###Investment Universes
 **Euro based FX Futures doesn't start as early as other ones.
-Trade FX directly instead?**
+  Trade FX directly instead.
+  EUR has not existed until 1999; construct ECU (European Currency Unit) from other currencies**

 *Equal-weighted*
 ```